Struct regex::bytes::RegexSet

 source

-Returns true if and only if one of the regexes in this set matches the text given.
+Returns true if and only if one of the regexes in this set matches the haystack given.

 This method should be preferred if you only need to test whether any of the regexes in the set should match, but don’t care about which regexes matched.
 This is because the underlying matching engine will quit immediately after seeing the first match instead of continuing to find all matches.